enrike/tapes/readme.txt

-Layers by ixi-audio.net
+Tapes by ixi-audio.net

 Supercollider based sample loop system.
-I use it to control many layers of loops at the same time
+I use it to control many layers of tape-loop-like machines at the same time

 check the documentation.scd file for usage example.

-to create 4 layers:
+to create and play 4 tapes:

-Layers(this);
+Tapes(this);
-@loadfiles(/path/to/files)
+_loadfiles(/path/to/sound/files)
-@do(4)
+_add(4)
-@resume
+_resume

 License : GNU GPL